You have an outdated webbrowser. The website might not work correctly.

 You can split smaller pieces of wood to produce kindling.
 You need dead and dry wood for this purpose because it will burn a lot better than fresh wood.
 The following techniques are also mostly used during hikes or when spending time on the campsite.
 As you are traveling you don't need large pieces of fresh wood.
 You need smaller pieces of dry wood.
 Check out the following infotopic if you want to learn more about splitting larger pieces of wood.

-You can also use a wood splitter.
+You can also use a log splitter.
 With such a splitter, you split the wood without needing an axe.
 It’s very safe and easy!
-At the bottom of this page, you’ll find more information about how to split wood with a wood splitter.

 1: On a large chopping block.